intelsdi-x/snap-plugin-collector-snmp/README.md

 - SNMP_AGENT_NAME - name given by the user for SNMP agent in configuration of SNMP agent,
 - SNMP_AGENT_ADDRESS - IP address or host name with port number of SNMP agent.

-Metrics names are defined in *setfile*.
+Metric names are defined in *Setfile* and can be collected in one of following data types: int32, uint32, uint64, float64, string.
-Metrics can be collected in one of following data types: int32, uint32, uint64, float64, string.

 Detailed descriptions of data types are available in the table below:

 SNMP data type | SNMP plugin data type | Description
 ----------------|:-------------------------|:-----------------------